ZviMints/OOP_2/README.md

 For example, a Project in KML file:
 <br><img src="./img/project.jpg"><br>
 </list>
+<h3>Layer Constructor:</h3>
+Layer Constructor get a String that represent path to .csv File and make a Elements from it and add them into his Set.
+<h3>Project Constructor:</h3>
+Project Constructor get a String that represent path to Folder and make a Layers  from it and add them into his Set.

 <h1>Junit Testing</h1>
 The Testing package is include the next Classes: